 It is estimated that nearly 50 percent of women and 40 percent of men in the United States develop varicose veins or spider veins.
-Aside from aesthetic concerns, varicose veins and spider veins can be associated with itching, burning, pain, fatigue, and swelling of the lower extremities.
+Aside from aesthetic concerns, varicose veins and spider veins can be associated with itching, burning, pain, fatigue, night cramps, and swelling of the lower extremities.

 What Are Varicose Veins?

 Varicose veins form when a vein stops functioning properly, allowing blood to leak down away from the heart and lungs.
 Varicose veins are enlarged (greater than 4 mm in diameter), bulging veins that often look like twisted cords.
 They can be red, blue, or flesh colored and are often raised above the skin.
 Varicose veins are most often found on the thighs, inside of the leg, or calf area.

 What Are Spider Veins?

 Spider veins are similar to varicose veins but are smaller (less than 3 mm in diameter), closer to the surface of the skin, and are not painful.
 Since spider veins are so superficial and often red or blue in color, they are often extremely visible.
 Typically, spider veins look like spider webbing: a series of intertwined short and jagged lines.
 Spider veins of the lower extremities may cover a very large surface area of skin.

 There are a number of factors associated with both varicose and spider veins including:

 - Hormonal changes (pregnancy, menopause, and long-term use of birth control)

 - Excessive sun exposure